openlibx402/openlibx402/docs/docs/implementation-guide.md

 3. Client retries request with payment authorization header
 4. Server verifies payment and returns requested data

-**Your Task:** Implement the complete OpenLibX402 library ecosystem as specified in the technical specification document (`openlibx402-technical-spec.md`).
+**Your Task:** Implement the complete OpenLibX402 library ecosystem as specified in the [Technical Specification](openlibx402-technical-spec.md).

 ---